paps/api-store/store/DEV/LinkedIn Search Export DEV/LinkedIn Search Export DEV.md

 ## 8. How many pages of results?

-Define here the number of pages you want to bot to scrape.
+Define here the number of pages you want the bot to scrape.
 _Remember_  that the bot connects to your account in order to execute those scraping operations.
 In order to not exceed LinkedIn daily user's requests, Phantombuster advises you to use this API wisely.

 **See <a href="https://www.linkedin.com/help/linkedin/answer/52950", target="_blank">LinkedIn Commercial Use Limit</a>.**